 Next, we have insulation.
 You can get away with decent insulation for a few hundred dollars.
 Flooring also can be inexpensive and around $100-$200.
 Bead board or simple “wall” alternatives will run you around $100, too.
 A desk, chair, and bookshelf can run you close to $250.

-Prefab Office Sheds: When you add all that up, it often comes out less expensive to get a garden shed already outfitted to be an office.
-That can run you $2,000-$3,000.
+Prefab Office Sheds: When you add all that up, it often comes out less expensive to get a backyard shed already outfitted to be an office.
+That can run you $2,000-$3,000 (modern shed cost are usually higher).
 So, really, they are about equal in price.
 It just depends on how much work you want to do and how much time you have!